-There are around 116,000 financial statements available for the 2016 financial year, although it should be noted that the inflow of data, for small and medium-sized enterprises, in particular, is not yet complete.
-However, only a little more than three-quarters of the data (83,000 statements) are suitable for the analysis presented here.
-About 8% of the financial statements are filtered out because information has not been differentiated sufficiently, no sales were generated or there are extreme values that might distort the results.
-Just over 1% of the financial statements belong to economic sectors that are not included in the analysis for various reasons.
-Just under one-fifth of the financial statements are not included in the analysis because the ratios shown in the tables are calculated on the basis of "cylindered samples", which take into account only the financial statements of firms for which data are available in the relevant enterprise category for both reporting years.
+There are around 128,000 financial statements available for the 2020 financial year, although it should be noted that the inflow of data, for small and medium-sized enterprises, in particular, is not yet complete.
+However, only two-thirds of the data (92,000 statements) are suitable for the analysis presented here.
+About 9% of the financial statements are filtered out because information has not been differentiated sufficiently or there are extreme values that might distort the results.
+1% of the financial statements belong to economic sectors that are not included in the analysis.
+One-quarter of the financial statements are not included in the analysis because the ratios shown in the tables are calculated on the basis of "cylindered samples", which take into account only the financial statements of firms for which data are available in the relevant enterprise category for both reporting years.
 This means that, in the case of changes in economic sector or size category, too, the financial statements of that enterprise will not be used.
-The advantage of this procedure is that
+The advantage of this procedure is that changes in ratios between the two reporting years are not affected by changes in the composition of the data (sample effect).
+As results from two different samples are available for each reporting year, the impact of the sample effect on the results can also be determined.